Extensions of the I-MMSE Relationship to Gaussian Channels with Feedback and Memory: Abstract

 \section{Abstract}

-Unveiling a fundamental link between information theory and estimation theory, the I-MMSE relation by Guo, Shamai and Verdu~\cite{gu05} has great theoretical significance and numerous practical applications.
-On the other hand, its influences to date have been restricted to channels without feedback and memory, due to the lack of extensions of the I-MMSE relation to such channels.
-In this paper, we propose extensions of the I-MMSE relation for discrete and continuous-time Gaussian channels with feedback or memory.
+Unveiling a fundamental link between information theory and estimation theory, the I-MMSE relationship by Guo, Shamai and Verdu~\cite{gu05}, together with its numerous extensions, has great theoretical significance and various practical applications.
+On the other hand, its influences to date have been restricted to channels without feedback or memory, due to the absence of its extensions to such channels.
+In this paper, we propose extensions of the I-MMSE relationship to discrete-time and continuous-time Gaussian channels with feedback and/or memory.
 Our approach is based on a very simple observation, which can be applied to other scenarios, such as a simple and direct proof of the classical de Bruijn's identity.